redox-os/website/content/news/this-month-250430.md

 4lDO2's [FOSDEM talk on Redox Signals](https://fosdem.org/2025/schedule/event/fosdem-2025-5670-posix-signals-in-user-space-on-the-redox-microkernel/) is now online, although it is missing the first couple of minutes due to audio problems.
 Check out his [FOSDEM overview of Redox](https://fosdem.org/2025/schedule/event/fosdem-2025-5973-redox-os-a-microkernel-based-unix-like-os/).

+## Georgia Tech Service Monitor

+This winter, a team of students from Georgia Tech has been developing a System Health Monitoring and Recovery daemon and user interface.
+This software demonstrates how a microkernel OS can detect and restart services that crash or hang.
+It also allows the configuration and disabling of system services, gathering operational statistics, and other essential functionality.

+A big thanks to Julianna, Devan, Donald, Matthew, Charlie and Thomas!
+Check out the video of their work.

+<iframe width="800" height="640" src="https://www.youtube.com/embed/lzeUhNs34CU?si=Hitd2BpKpSzQU25e" title="Georgia Tech Service Monitor" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## All In One

 Jeremy Soller successfully built the build server [packages](https://static.redox-os.org/pkg/) and [images](https://static.redox-os.org/img/) of the x86-64, i686, ARM64 and RISC-V CPU architectures in one day for the first time!!

-Before it had bugs and flexibility problems that didn't allowed it, expect more build server package and image stability in the future.
+Before it had bugs and flexibility problems that didn't allow it.
+Expect more build server package and image stability in the future.

 ## Minimality